 Other Tier 1 Charges

 BPA will limit Tier 1 Rates and Charges to those detailed in this Chapter 4.
-These limitations pertain to the Core charges of the PF rate design, which include Tier 1 Energy Charges, Demand Charges, and PLVCs, and do not encompass other adjustments, charges, and special rate provisions (e.g., customer-specific charges and credits, targeted adjustment charges, unauthorized increase charges, conservation charges, credits, or surcharges), or any other charges allowed under Section 9.4.
+These limitations pertain to the Core Rate Design charges of the PF rate design, which include Tier 1 Energy Charges, Demand Charges, and PLVCs, and do not encompass other adjustments, charges, and special rate provisions (e.g., customer-specific charges and credits, targeted adjustment charges, unauthorized increase charges, conservation charges, credits, or surcharges), or any other charges allowed under Section 9.4.
 These limitations do not apply to rate adjustments developed and assessed for risk mitigation (e.g., application of a Cost Recovery Adjustment Clause (CRAC)), new or modified risk mitigation tools, or mid-Rate Period rate adjustments for cost recovery purposes.
 Further, the PRDM does not in any way limit or constrain the way in which BPA recovers its conservation costs from its customers —for example within the PF Public Rate Pool, BPA could adopt cost allocations for conservation-related charges, in a 7(i) Process.
 The revenue associated with any conservation charges would be allocated to the Composite Cost Pool.
 In addition, BPA may also, without revising the PRDM, impose separate rates for product and service switching, which will be developed as needed in the applicable 7(i) Process.
-If, notwithstanding the limitations expressed here, BPA or a party in a 7(i) Process wishes to institute a new rate or charge, it may pursue a revision to this PRDM to reflect such new rate or charge in accordance with the provisions in Chapter 9..
+If, notwithstanding the limitations expressed here, BPA or a party in a 7(i) Process wishes to institute a new rate or charge, it may pursue a revision to this PRDM to reflect such new rate or charge in accordance with the provisions in Chapter 9.

 Disaggregation of Risks within Tier 1 Non-Slice Products

-Beyond the Core charges defined above, the PRDM will not further sub allocate costs associated with risks between Slice and Non-Slice products prior to September 30, 2044.
+Except for the Core Rate Design charges defined above, the PRDM will not further sub allocate costs associated with risks across its Slice and Non-Slice products prior to September 30, 2044.
 This prohibition of a further sub allocation of risk is limited to Tier 1 Rates and does not apply to any other rates, products, or services that BPA may provide, such as Tier 2 Rates and other PF and non-PF rates, products, and services.
 Any sub allocation of risk in Tier 1 Rates after September 30, 2044, would be decided through a 7(i) Process.
+A proposal to change the suballocation of risk in the Tier 1 Rates after September 30, 2044, in a 7(i) Process, shall not be considered a revision to the PRDM.